RobertMartinez/robertmartinez.github.io/_posts/2016-11-07-chinese-dog-friendly-plants.md

 ### Steps

-* Pull up the NASA Clean Air Study to get the full list of plants - 31 remaining total
+* Pull up the NASA Clean Air Study to get the full list of plants - 31 total
 * Filter out all the plants toxic to dogs (or other pets) - 12 plants remaining
-* Filter for just the plants that can be sourced in SE Asia - 5 plants remaining
+* Filter for just the plants that can be sourced in SE Asia - 5 plants remaining <a id="00" href="#01">[0]</a>
 * Verify that the remaining plants cover the spectrum of chemicals NASA identified as harmfaul - True!

 ## Resources